 Do Rats Dig Tunnels?

 Rats do create intricate tunnels and a whole network of tunnels called burrows.
 They use their limbs to tunnel their way in.
 But if you take a look between the anatomical differences it already becomes apparent that the rat is a multi-tasker as compared to the mole.
 Rats have limitations to what depth their burrows can take on.
-The average depth for a burrow is usually around half a meter deep to max 3 meters deep.
+The average depth for a burrow is usually around half a meter deep to maximum of 3 meters deep.
 Compare this to the mole whose mole holes are minimally around a meter deep and can clear 6 meters per hour of loose soil.
 Their front paws have a claw-like built which are made for digging.
 Depending on the base, rats almost never dig under the foundation, but always go along it, this is because the rats have a limitation as to what material they can dig and not dig.
 They will usually dig soft soils under bushes and in corners to construct their rat burrows from.

 Rat Holes in the Ground

-Rats make their nests out of a bunch of material including plant materials, cotton and twigs and manmade debris such as insulation, hair, paper and cloth.
+Rats make their nests out of a bunch of material including plant materials, cotton and twigs, and manmade debris such as insulation, hair, paper, and cloth.

 The typical nest may have various compartments including a specific area for storing food.
 One major fixture of a rat’s nest is what is known as a runway trail.
 This is a path leading directly in and out of the nest and is typically clear of debris such as dust and cobwebs.

-Rats identify potential nesting spots using a few basic criteria including; easy access to food and water, humidity, warmth and availability of building material.
-Common areas in the house that meet this criterion include under porches, in garages, in attics, between walls, in boxed-in plumbing and in crawl spaces.
+Rats identify potential nesting spots using a few basic criteria including; easy access to food and water, humidity, warmth, and availability of building material.
+Common areas in the house that meet this criterion include under porches, in garages, in attics, between walls, in boxed-in plumbing, and in crawl spaces.
 Rats also prefer dark areas since they are nocturnal animals (meaning they are active at night).